 One alternative to an adjustment of status is consular processing.
 This is when you apply for a green card from outside the U.S. For this method, green cards are processed by the nearest United States consulate or embassy.
 You will remain outside of the states until your green card application is approved.

-While the process for obtaining a green card may be different, the eligibility requirements for the two are identical.
+While the green card process may be different, the eligibility requirements for the two are identical.

 The way you entered the U.S., your family ties, and your background determine the way in which you apply for Adjustment of Status.